event-catalog/eventcatalog-studio/README.md

 # 🏗 EventCatalog Studio

+EventCatalog Studio is another tool by the [EventCatalog](https://eventcatalog.dev/) team.
+You can now use our tools to [document your architecture](https://eventcatalog.dev/), design concepts and ideas using Studio and embed them into your catalogs.

-EventCatalog Studio is the **next step in the EventCatalog journey** — a visual editor and collaboration tool to help teams **design, document, and govern event-driven architectures**.
+EventCatalog Studio is the **next step in the EventCatalog journey** — a visual editor and collaboration tool to help teams **design, document, and govern event-driven or distributed architectures**.

 With Studio, you’ll be able to:
 - 🎨 **Visually model** your domains, services, and events